tomortonbew-personal/interview-coach-skill/references/commands/practice.md

    - **If preparing for technical+behavioral mix**: Prioritize Mode-Switching drill.
    - **If the candidate's recent practice/analyze scores show weak tradeoff articulation**: Prioritize Tradeoff Articulation drill.
    - **Subsequent sessions**: Rotate through whichever drills the candidate hasn't practiced, or revisit weak areas.
 4. **Run each drill following the protocol in `references/role-drills.md`** (Technical Communication Drills section).
-Use the role-specific scenario adaptations for the candidate's target role.
+Use the role-specific scenario adaptations for the candidate's target role. **For PM candidates doing product sense or analytical drills**, use the frameworks from `prep.md` (Ben Erez via Lenny's Newsletter) as evaluation scaffolds: for product sense, check coverage of all 5 steps (Product Motivation → Segmentation → Problem Identification → Solution Development → V1 Articulation); for analytical thinking, verify NSM definition quality against the 4 criteria (single query, specific timeframe, grows indefinitely, not a ratio/average).
 5. **Debrief after each drill** using the standard Round Output Schema above.
 6. **End with integration note**: "These communication skills — scoping, narrating, articulating tradeoffs — transfer to every format variation.
 Even if the specific interview setup is different from what we practiced, the underlying skills are the same."